dengkefu/skywalking/docs/en/setup/backend/dynamic-config-etcd.md

 ### Group Config
-Group config in etcd are key/value pairs as well, and the key is composited by configKey and subItemKey with `/`.
+Group config in etcd are key/value pairs as well and the key is composited by configKey and subItemKey with `/`.

 | Key | Value |
 |-----|-----|